 Once the segmentation research is done, think about what else you’ll need from the research company in the future.

 You’ll need performance tracking to evaluate whether you meet your business and research goals, for example.
 They should set this up for you.

 Think about how you’ll communicate it to employees, leadership teams, agencies, retail customers and other business partners.
 The more you use the research, the bigger and better the impact it’ll have.

 Remember, you can’t do everything.
 But segmentation research will help you make smarter decisions about where and how to best use your limited marketing resources.

 Segmentation makes your marketing more effective and efficient.
 Rather than going after the whole market, you identify specific opportunities among customers who share similar buying drivers.

 Segmentation research helps you identify these drivers and find the most attractive segments.
 It helps you decide where to focus your marketing efforts and time.

-To start, you’ll define the business problem you need the research to solve, and complete a segmentation research brief.
+To start, you define the business problem you need the research to solve.
+You then write a research brief.

 This brief outlines key steps like the background and research purpose, the objectives and the deliverables.

 Handshake : Photo by Cytonn Photography on Pexels